rackerlabs/support-how-to/content/cloud-servers/getting-started-with-glusterfs-considerations-and-installation.md

 #### Start the glusterfsd daemon

-The daemon can also be restarted at run time by using the following commands:
+You can restart the daemon at run time by using the following commands:

     systemctl enable glusterd
     systemctl start glusterd